hydra-network/exchange-frontend/readme.md

 long term plans:

  * Hydra Dex Protocol.
-This paper will show my thoughts about architect of DEX (consensus, );
+This paper will show my thoughts about architect of DEX (consensus, roles, workflow of order and deal);
  * Own blockchain with security token on board;
  * Node server for security tokens owners;